Khemar1/khemar1.github.io/README.md

 **Step 4**

 Look at your schematic then begin soldering on the necessary parts.
-(MAKE SURE TO FOLLOW SCHEMATIC BELOW)
+(See figure 4)